zak-boston/nookshelf/README.md

 # 🍵 NookShelf

-A cosy, Animal Crossing-inspired service dashboard for your homelab.
+A cosy service dashboard for your homelab.
-Replaces Heimdall with a warm fireplace, wooden shelves, and a picture-frame header.
 Add tiles for all your self-hosted services, drag to rearrange, and see at a glance which ones are up.